BA372 — XML and Web Services

 Problem: We must log all HTTP requests coming into our Web server.
 However, we are not interested in requests coming from our own developers and testers.

-- How do we approach this problem without and with stored procedures?
+- How do we approach this problem with and without stored procedures/triggers?